leesavage09/notinstagram/README.md

 ## Back end

 notinstagrams back end consists of a JSON REST api is built with Ruby on Rails and backed by a PostgreSQL database.

-This is hosted on the Heroku free tier.
-Please alow some time for the first request to process while to app is loaded.
+Ruby on Rails was chosen for its Convention over Configuration philosophy and strict (MVC) architectural pattern.

 ### Significatnt Back end Libraries